Honduras: Gender

-An educational program in Honduras known as Sistema de Aprendizaje Tutorial (SAT) has attempted to "undo gender" through focusing on gender equality in everyday interactions.
-Honduras's SAT program is one of the largest in the world, second only to Colombia's with 6,000 students.
-It is currently sponsored by Asociacion Bayan, a Honduran NGO, and the Honduran Ministry of Education.
+An educational program known as Sistema de Aprendizaje Tutorial (SAT) has attempted to "undo gender" through focusing on gender equality in everyday interactions.
+The SAT program is one of the largest in the world, second only to Colombia's with 6,000 students.
+It is currently sponsored by Asociacion Bayan, a Honduran NGO, and the Ministry of Education.
 It functions by integrating gender into curriculum topics, linking gender to the ideas of justice and equality, encouraging reflection, dialogue and debate and emphasizing the need for individual and social change.
-This program was found to increase gender consciousness and a desire for gender equality amongst Honduran women through encouraging discourse surrounding existing gender inequality in the Honduran communities.
+This program was found to increase gender consciousness and a desire for gender equality amongst Honduran women through encouraging discourse surrounding existing gender inequality in the communities.

 Languages

 Spanish is the official, national language, spoken by virtually all Hondurans.
-In addition to Spanish, a number of indigenous languages are spoken in some small communities.
+In addition to Spanish, numerous indigenous languages are spoken in some small communities.
 Other languages spoken by some include Honduran sign language and Bay Islands Creole English.